sanyassyed/DataEngineering_Analysis_Netflix_Data_ETL_Pipeline/Documentation.md

 ### Data Loading
 #### Code Files
-We need the following files on the host machine:
+We need the following files on the Git codespace instance:

 ##### 1. Git related files
 * Git ignore